Iconic landmarks of Sydney to tick off your list

 Sydney Opera House

 The Sydney Opera House is one of the most iconic landmarks of Sydney and one of the most famous buildings in the world.
-For good reason too, as its shell-like design is one of a kind and a symbol of modern Sydney.
+For good reason too, as its unique shell-like silloutte is a symbol of modern Sydney.
 Jørn Utzon designed the building, and while doing so, tested engineering and structural principles.
-Once it was opened in 1973, it has attracted millions of visitors, with over ten million visitors annually.
+Since its opening, it has attracted over ten million visitors annually.
 The building has since become the youngest cultural site added to the UNESCO World Heritage Site.

 Sydney Harbour Bridge

 We’re stating the obvious here, but another iconic Sydney landmark is the Sydney Harbour Bridge.
 The steel arch bride, built in 1932, connects Sydney’s Central Business District (CBD) to the North Shore of Sydney.
-Tourists can choose to either climb the bridge in a tour group or walk on the sidewalk of the bridge for free.
+Tourists can choose to either climb the bridge in a tour group, or walk on the sidewalk of the bridge for free.
 The bridge is adjacent to Sydney Opera House, so they have become an iconic pair.
-Or, order some oysters and enjoy a cold bevie at the Opera Bar, that has one of the best views of both, and plants you in the middle of a Sydney icon sandwich.
+If you’re planning a romatic evening, order some oysters and enjoy a cold bevie at the Opera Bar, which has some of the best views of both incredible structures.

 Royal Botanic Gardens Sydney

-Adjacent to the Sydney Opera House and Harbour Bridge is the Royal Botanic Gardens Sydney.
-The Royal Botanic Gardens Sydney is the oldest scientific institution of Australia, as it was established in 1816 and located on what was the first farm of Australia in 1788.
+Adjacent to the Sydney Opera House and Harbour Bridge is the Royal Botanic Gardens.
+The Royal Botanic Gardens is the oldest scientific institution of Australia, as it was established in 1816.
+It is also located on what was the first farm of Australia, dating back to 1788.
 These gardens are beautiful, heritage-listed green spaces, located in the CBD of Sydney, offering a serene break from the bustling city for locals and visitors alike.
-Visitors can choose to follow the path through the gardens, check out the shops and cafés surrounding the gardens, or join in on a guided tour.
-The gardens are free and open to the public, so pack that picnic and chill out in one of the prettiest places in Sydney, a stone’s throw from the harbour, which in itself, is an icon.
+Visitors can choose to follow the path through the gardens, check out the shops and cafés surrounding the gardens, or join a guided tour.
+The gardens are free and open to the public, so pack that picnic and chill out in one of the prettiest places in Sydney, just a stone’s throw from the harbour.

 The Rocks